natnguye/Migrator_result_test/README.md

 # Simple Qt5 Application

-This is a simple Qt5 application that displays a window containing Qt 4 deprecated componenets that have been migrated to Qt 5.
+This is a simple Qt5 application that only displays a window with various Qt 5 specific components.

 ## Requirements

 - Qt5
 - C++ compiler